etijskens/mpitoy/LessonsLearned.md

   may happen.
 As time steps are separated by and MPI barrier the tags can be reused the next timestep.
-- both the sender and its corresponding receiver must have the same tag, in order for the receiver to pick the correct message.
+- both the sender and its corresponding receiver must have the same tag, in order for the receiver to pick up the correct message.

 If the message is blocking, tags are not an issue.
 However, instead it is essential that the order of the messages is the same on all processes.
+(This might be more difficult to guarantee and if sth goes wrong, it will be hard to debug.)
 That is, if domain _n_ send an update for array1 to domain _n+1_, then domain must first receive it and than send its update for array1 to domain _n_.
 This requirement is automatically satisfied with mpi_sendrecv.
 The order in which the